iam9hil/Self-Host-Minecraft-Java-Server/README.md

-# Self-Host-Project
+# Self-Host-Minecraft-Server
-Trying to be independent from big corporation.
+I just want to play with the boys